 Why, in this age of content marketing, social media, and digital marketing, do people still need the personal touch?

-In-person selling is better for the buyer:
+Face to face selling is better for the buyer:

 - For complex products and services, buying decisions are made less on the basis of technical features and functions, and more on the basis of organizational and personal relationships and trust.
 Yes, a significant portion of the buyer’s journey happens without a sales person’s involvement.
 But after the initial selection process, when it comes time to help the prospect make a good buying decision, cognitive studies have shown that there needs to be an emotional connection that goes beyond analytics.
 Body language, facial expressions, and voice tone are all examples of emotional cues that are not captured in email discussions, chat rooms, and even videoconferencing to help buyers evaluate vendors.